 The contractor will replace any damaged sod (grass) on the boulevard or your front lawn and will take care of the new sod for 30 days.
 You can help the sod stay healthy by watering it.
 A longer ‘deep root watering’ works better to establish new sod than watering more frequently for a shorter time.
 Watering in the early morning allows more water to soak in instead of evaporating.

-The City of Mississauga is planning to complete roadwork on your street within the next few years.
 As this roadwork may impact the driveway, boulevard, street, curbs, and sidewalks, we will:

 - Pave only the areas of the street directly disturbed,